-Here is a list of all articles and presentations I've published about IT Security so far.
+Here is a list of all articles and presentations I have published about Cyber Security so far.

 This is a series of articles about file formats and related security issues.
 In 2003 I had presented an article in French about this subject at the SSTIC conference: [SSTIC03].
 In the following articles I will provide an updated version in English with more information about common file formats.

-olevba is a script to parse OLE and OpenXML files such as MS Office documents (e.g. Word, Excel), to extract VBA Macro code in clear text.
+olevba is a script to parse OLE and OpenXML files such as MS Office documents (e.g. Word, Excel), to detect VBA Macros, extract their source code in clear text, decode malware obfuscation (Hex/Base64/StrReverse/Dridex) and detect security-related patterns such as auto-executable macros, suspicious VBA keywords used by malware, and potential IOCs (IP addresses, URLs, executable filenames, etc).
 It is part of the python-oletools package.

 This article describes the Microsoft Office 97-2003 legacy/binary file formats (doc, xls, ppt), related security issues and useful resources.

 This article presents several tools that can be used to extract VBA Macros source code from MS Office Documents, for malware analysis and forensics.
 It also provides an overview of how VBA Macros are stored.